Skip to Content

 Vivaldi offers extensive customization options, from double-stacked tabs to dual-screen.
 The feature to edit the toolbar is also available.

-Other than that, as mentioned, Vivaldi comes with mail, translators, and notepad options.
-Furthermore, you can also give commands to mouse gestures for a smooth workflow.
+Other than that, Vivaldi comes with mail, translators, and notepad options.
+You can also give commands to mouse gestures for a smooth workflow.

 Opera is your usual browser with core functionalities.
 If you are a regular user, go with Opera.
 Vivaldi has many options making it crowded.